RFQ Template – get a best practice AI generated RFQ letter in 5 minutes

 Issuing a Request for Quotation, or RFQ, can feel like navigating a maze.
 Whether you’re a seasoned professional buyer or someone handling procurement for the first time, building a precise, fair, and effective RFQ letter is a challenge that takes time, thought, and expertise.
 The RFQ sets the stage for how suppliers see your company — it’s your opening move in a professional dialogue that leads to competitive quotes and strong supplier relationships.

-That’s why we created our AI-powered RFQ Writer agent: to make this part of your sourcing journey smoother, smarter, and more rewarding.
+That’s why we invite you to create your own AI-powered RFQ Writer agent: to make this part of your sourcing journey smoother, smarter, and more rewarding.

 At its core, an RFQ (Request for Quotation) is a formal document where a buyer invites selected suppliers to submit a price and proposal for clearly specified goods or services.
 The RFQ differs from an RFP (Request for Proposal) in that it focuses more on price and delivery terms for well-defined needs, rather than open-ended solutions.
 And while the concept of an RFQ might seem simple, the devil is in the details — a great RFQ ensures that supplier responses are clear, comparable, and aligned with your business objectives.